-Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir, Ships from United States of America
+Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir in United States of America

 THE LATEST TECHNOLOGY… …is of little use to you?
 Do you long for the days of your youth when computers were new, and exciting (and perhaps useful only to those with the “know how”?)
 Or maybe the ea...Read More…